prysmaticlabs/documentation/website/docs/getting-started.md

  - How-tos
-   - [Update Prysm's version](./prysm-usage/staying-up-to-date.md): Learn how to update and downgrade Prysm's version, and how to use release candidates.
-   - [Use Checkpoint Sync](./prysm-usage/checkpoint-sync.md): Checkpoint sync significantly reduces the time it takes for Prysm's beacon node to sync by piggypacking off of another fully-synced node.
    - [Configure Fee Recipient](./execution-node/fee-recipient.md): Learn how to specify a Fee Recipient wallet address that collects transaction fee tips post-Merge.
    - [Backup & restore database](./prysm-usage/database-backups.md): Learn how to back up and restore your...
    - [Import & export slashing protection history](./wallet/slashing-protection.md): Prysm uses slashing protection history to protect your validator from slashable events.
 This shows you how to import/export this history when migrating between machines.